buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcRepresentationResource/README.md

 * multiple shape representations for the same product definition shape of a product
 * separate shape representations for components or parts of the product definition shape by using shape aspects

-> NOTE&nbsp; The definitions within this schema have been influenced or have been adapted from ISO 10303-41, ISO 10303-42, and ISO 10303-43.
+> NOTE  The definitions within this schema have been influenced or have been adapted from ISO 10303-41, ISO 10303-42, and ISO 10303-43.